 Ficciones, by Jorge Luís Borges (Argentina)

 The seventeen tales that compose this rather complex (and short) book take us into the mind of one of the most inventive and cerebral writers of Latin America.
 The stories reflect Borges’s obsession with mirrors, parallel realities, labyrinths, libraries and fantasy.
-One of his characters in the book A Weary Man’s Utopia says that “ it’s not reading that matters but the rereading”.
+One of his characters, in the book A Weary Man’s Utopia, says that “ it’s not reading that matters but the rereading”.
 This certainly applies to Jorge Luis Borges’s own books, and especially to Ficciones: you will always find something new every time you reread it.

 Conversation in the Cathedral, by Mario Vargas Llosa (Peru)

 Published in 1969, this is one of Vargas Llosa’s major works.
 Santiago, the son of a minister, and Ambrosia, his chauffer, are having a conversation over beers at the Cathedral, a bar, hence the title of the novel.
 We are in 1950s Peru, under the dictatorship of Manuel Apolinario Odría Amoretti.
 They are discussing politics, power, corruption and trying to understand the circumstances that turned Peru into such a degraded country.
 The protagonist Santiago is a student at the National University of San Marcos in Lima and also an activist for the group Cahuide, which fights against the dictatorship.
-Based on his personal background and experiences, similar to Santiago’s, and confronting members of different social classes, Llosa, through this ingenious narrative, discusses complex issues, such as the construction of identify and the role of citizenship, both in Peru and Latin America.
+Based on his personal background and experiences - similar to Santiago’s and confronting members of different social classes, Llosa, through this ingenious narrative, discusses complex issues, such as the construction of identity and the role of citizenship, both in Peru and Latin America.